-Some research supports that lactated Ringer’s may be preferred for replacing lost fluid in trauma patients compared to normal saline.
+Some research suggests that lactated Ringer’s may be preferred over normal saline for replacing lost fluid in trauma patients.

 Also, normal saline has a higher chloride content.
 This can sometimes cause renal vasoconstriction, affecting blood flow to the kidneys.
 This effect usually isn’t a concern unless a person gets a large amount of normal saline solution.

 Because lactated Ringer’s has calcium in it, some doctors don’t recommend using it when a person gets a blood transfusion.
-The extra calcium could bind with the preservatives in blood that allow blood banks to store it.
-This potentially increases the risk for blood clots.
+The extra calcium could bind with the preservatives added to blood by blood banks for storage.
+This potentially increases the risk of blood clots.

 Lactated Ringer’s solution has a lot of the same electrolytes that blood naturally does.

 According to B. Braun Medical, one of the companies that manufactures lactated Ringer’s, every 100 milliliters of their solution includes the following: